<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=6061692&amp;fmt=gif">

 Every month, Goodlord reveals key figures for the private rented sector based on tenancies processed through our platform, including average rents, void periods, and more.

-The latest Rental Index from Goodlord found that that rents in England rose slightly during April, with prices up by 0.2% compared to March figures.
-Year-on-year, rents are up by 4.2%, and void periods remained at 21 days.
+The latest Rental Index from Goodlord found that that rents in England rose during May, with prices up by 1% compared to April figures.
+Year-on-year, rents are up by 3.7%, and void periods remained at 21 days.

 Toby Burgess-Smith